lyramonteiro/lyramonteiro/README.md

 🔍 Detail-oriented: that little thing could be better, don't you think?

 🌌 Grounded by Marcus Aurelius' stoic philosophy, yet always with my head in the stars.
-💜 Happily married to a talented web developer and designer.
+💜 Happily married with Fabi, a talented designer and web developer.
 🎼 Imagine Dragons and Gloria Groove on my headphones.